A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Geometric multigrid with local smoothing

 The mesh $\mesh_\ell$ is split into the submesh $\mesh_\ell^S$ of cells strictly on level $\ell$ and $\mesh_\ell^L$ of cells on lower levels than $\ell$.
 For DG methods, this immediately results in a splitting $V_\ell = V_\ell^S\oplus V_\ell^L$, where the support of each subspace is its corresponding submesh.
 The splitting for continuous methods is more complicated since there are finite element basis functions with support straddling the interface and thus in both $\mesh_\ell^S$ and $\mesh_\ell^L$.
+The span of these basis functions is called $V_\ell^I$, the space of interface functions.

 We now give a short review of the structure of the operators in the multigrid method outlined in~\cite{Kanschat04,JanssenKanschat11}.
 Here, the goal is to implement the algebraic equivalent of the original multigrid method for the space hierarchy $\{V_\ell\}$ with operators obeying the subspace splitting.
 We start with the observation that conforming methods require the function on the refined side of a refinement edge to coincide with the function on the coarse side.
-This translates into elimination of degrees of freedom on the refined side and results in $V_\ell^I \subset V_{\ell-1}$.
+This translates into elimination of degrees of freedom on the refined side such that $V_\ell^I$ uses degrees of freedom representable on the coarse mesh $\mesh_{\ell-1}$ only.
+The fact that shape functions in $V_\ell^I$ have different support from their counterparts in $v_{\ell-1}$ is taken care of by the grid transfer operators.

 Thus, we can restrict smoothing on level $\ell$ to $V_\ell^S$ and can ignore $V_\ell^I$.
 Furthermore, in the case of DG methods, $V_\ell^I = \{0\}$, such that in both cases we can write $V_\ell = V_\ell^S \oplus V_\ell^I \oplus V_\ell^L$.
 Our assumptions on local smoothing translate to